Track7Dev/Sprint-Challenge--Processes-and-Scheduling/Answers.md

     Zombie (Z): The process has finished but is still Active in the process table.
 Usually when a process did not teritinate properly.
+3.
+  //Test Output (speedTest.c)
+  TEST SPEED OF THIS LINE
+  printf completed
+  TEST SPEED OF THIS LINE
+  write completed
+  Printf Speed:101743400/ns
+  Write Speed:89273900/ns
+  Speed Difference:12469500
+  Printf is faster

-3 & 4.
-Printf would be a lot faster to complete (depending on size) because it is
-    acessing the memory allocated (buffer) and only writes to the file once the buffer is full, where as write would have to access the HDD to find or create a file in the directory and write the line to the file and update(save) that current file before it is finished every single time.
+4. Printf would be a lot faster to complete (depending on size) because it is acessing the memory allocated (buffer) and only writes to the file once the buffer is full, where as write would have to access the HDD to find or create a file in the directory and write the line to the file and update(save) that current file before it is finished every single time.